mcboyd-bu/Website/docs/gettingStarted/bom.rst

 Choosing between the Full and Lite models
 """""""""""""""""""""""""""""""""""""""""""

 The RACECAR-MN has two models: the Full and Lite versions.
 The Lite supports core driving and vision functionality but lacks the addition hardware offered by the Full.
 The Lite is approximately $300 cheaper and easier to assemble.
-The Full is needed to complete the full RACECAR-MN curriculum.
+The Full is needed to complete the entire RACECAR-MN curriculum.

 A RACECAR-MN Lite can be upgraded to a RACECAR-MN Full at any time.